Amitamaru/home_notes/src/main/resources/documentation/communication-2.md

 - comment on your notes,
 - see your notes in different feeds<br/>

-if the blocked user was subscribed to the user who blocks him, the subscription is deleted
+if the blocked user was subscribed to the user who block him, the subscription is deleted

-**out coming data if access**<br/>
+**out coming data if saccess**<br/>
 status 200

 ## getBlockedUsers (auth)